junxiangfederico/easyVote/README.md

 - A .pdf easyVote presentation document
 - A SQL database dump at the moment of testing
 - A folder containing .mdj StarUML diagram source files
+- A latex source file of the presentation